Curacha Alavar

 Curacha Alavar, sometimes referred to as curacha con salsa Alavar ("Curacha with Alavar sauce") in Chavacano a Spanish-based creole language, is a Filipino dish made from spanner crabs (curacha), garlic, ginger, salt, and Alavar sauce.
 The key ingredient is the Alavar sauce, a secret blend of coconut milk, taba ng talangka (crab roe paste), and various spices.

-It is a regional specialty of the Zamboanga City.
-The sauce was invented by Maria Teresa Camins Alavar and is originally served in the Alavar Seafood Restaurant.
+It is a regional specialty of Zamboanga City.
+The sauce was invented by Maria Teresa Camins Alavar and originally served in the Alavar Seafood Restaurant.
 The restaurant now sells the original Alavar sauce recipe in packets.
 It is a variant of the traditional ginataang curacha (curacha in coconut milk).
 The recipe can also be made with mud crabs (cangrejo) or prawns (locon).